oleg-kuibar/oleg-kuibar/README.md

 <details>
   <summary>Expand

 Frontend development is where my true passion lies.
 Crafting visually stunning and responsive user interfaces while ensuring top-notch performance is my daily grind.
-Here's a taste of the tools and technologies I've honed my skills on:</summary>
+Here's a taste of the tools and technologies I've honed my skills on (click to expand):</summary>

   - **Languages & Libraries**:
     - **JavaScript (ES6+)**: The cornerstone of web interactivity.